-5.6 Phase 6: Pipeline operation and maintenance
+5.7 Phase 7: Pipeline operation

-The operation of high pressure gas pipelines typically has a very low impact on landowners and other third parties and, as the pipeline operation phase typically extends over decades, it is necessary to take steps to ensure that awareness of the gas pipeline is maintained.
+The operation of high pressure gas pipelines typically have a very low impact on landowners and other third parties and, as the pipeline operation phase typically extends over decades, it is necessary to take steps to ensure that awareness of the gas pipeline in maintained.
 Given that a pipeline is a long-term infrastructure investment, it is in the interest of both landowners and APA to develop a sound relationship.